Sharma0201/presenton/README.md

 # Open-Source AI Presentation Generator and API (Gamma, Beautiful AI, Decktopus Alternative)

-**Presenton** is an open-source application for generating presentations with AI — all running locally on your device.
+**Presentation Agent** is an open-source application for generating presentations with AI — all running locally on your device.
 Stay in control of your data and privacy while using models like OpenAI and Gemini, or use your own hosted models through Ollama.

 __✨ Now, generate presentations with your existing PPTX file!
 Just upload your presentation file to create template design and then use that template to generate on brand and on design presentation on any topic.__